akorez/akorez/README.md

 # 💫 About Me:
 I have been working in the IT industry for more than 16 years.
-During this time; I gained a lot of experience in .Net Framework and .Net Core, Microservices, C#, LINQ, Entity Framework, MongoDB(NoSQL), OOP, Design Patterns, T-SQL, SQL Server, WPF, ASP.NET MVC/Web Forms, WebApi, RESTFul, Json, Angular 9+, Redis, Unit Testing, TFS, Azure DevOps, Git, Docker, Kubernetes, Python, SSIS, SSRS, SSAS, JQuery, Html5, CSS3, Ajax, and Javascript. <br><br>I share my knowledge in this area.
-Also, you find my blogs on medium.com
+During this time; I gained a lot of experience in .Net Framework and .Net Core, Microservices, C#, LINQ, Entity Framework, MongoDB(NoSQL), OOP, Design Patterns, T-SQL, SQL Server, WPF, ASP.NET MVC/Web Forms, WebApi, RESTFul, Json, Angular 9+, React, Redis, Unit Testing, TFS, Azure DevOps, Git, Docker, Kubernetes, Python, SSIS, SSRS, SSAS, JQuery, Html5, CSS3, Ajax, and Javascript. <br><br>I share my knowledge in this area.
+Also, you find my blog posts on medium.com

 ## 🌐 Socials: